getsentry/sentry-symfony/README.md

 #### exception_listener

 This is used to replace the default exception listener that this bundle uses.
 The value must be a FQCN of a class implementing the SentryExceptionListenerInterface interface.
-See [Create a Custom ExceptionListener](#create-a-custom-exceptionlistener) for more details.
+See [Create a Custom RequestListener](#create-a-custom-exceptionlistener) for more details.

 ```yaml
 sentry: